Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 - CHERI_GNU_TOOLCHAIN_DIR is path to the morello gnu toolchain root on the build machine, not required if folder containing binaries is on your bash path OR you are using a toolchain file
 - CHERI_PURECAP is 1 for purecap builds and 0 for hybrid capability builds (default 1)
 - CHERI_STATIC_BUILD is 1 for making a static executable, 0 for requiring .so libs (default 1)
+- WAMR_BUILD_NATIVE_TEST_LIB is 0 for not additionally building the native test lib, 1 for building it (default 0)
 - <wamr-build-flags> are any flags to configure WAMR (refer to WAMR build readme for more info).

-Note that for purecap we currently have minimal spec of disabling AOT, SIMD and enabling Fast Interp
+**Note:** For CHERI Morello WAMR build options contain some restrictions:
+- AOT mode is not yet supported so must be 0
+- JIT mode is not supported so must be 0
+- WAMR_BUILD_DEBUG_INTERP is not yet supported
+- WAMR_BUILD_SIMD must be 0
+- WAMR_DISABLE_HW_BOUND_CHECK must be 1

 ### Bulding on the Morello Target
 This document assumes you will be cross-compiling, however you can build on the Morello target itself.